-UEA is in its fourth year of being a recognised University of Sanctuary, an accreditation given to universities that show an ongoing commitment to creating a welcoming culture of inclusivity and awareness.
+UEA is a University of Sanctuary, an accreditation given to universities that show an ongoing commitment to creating a welcoming culture of inclusivity and awareness.

 UEA is proud to welcome people seeking sanctuary (asylum seekers and refugees) into their community, recognising the wealth of experience and knowledge they bring.

 The UEA University of Sanctuary initiative is run by a university wide steering group, consisting of over 40 members of staff and students.
-The initiative is led by Anna Robinson-Pant, Professor in Education, School of Education and Lifelong Learning, and supported by Madi Dutton, the Sanctuary Liaison Officer.
+The initiative is led by Sophie North, Lecturer in Health Sciences, and supported by Madeleine Dutton, the Sanctuary Liaison Officer.

 The Universities of Sanctuary initiative currently engages with sanctuary seekers in multiple activities, including learning and teaching, student support, delivery of events such as UEA Refugee week, research projects, partnerships with community organisations and through the UEA scholarship programme.

 UEA Sanctuary Scholarship programme